HRH Prince William of Wales to launch University’s 600th Anniversary Appeal

-The University is one of Europe’s most research intensive seats of learning – over 40% of its turnover comes from research grants and contracts.
+The University is one of Europe's most research intensive seats of learning – over 40 per cent of its turnover comes from research grants and contracts.

 It is the top rated University in Scotland for teaching quality and student satisfaction and among the top rated in the UK for research.
 St Andrews is consistently ranked among the United Kingdom's top five universities in university league tables compiled by The Times, The Sunday Times and The Guardian.
 It has five times been named the top multi-faculty university in the UK in the National Student Survey.
 In 2010, it was named one of the world's Top 20 Arts and Humanities universities in the Times Higher World Rankings.

 An international reputation for delivering high quality teaching and research and student satisfaction make it one of the most sought after destinations for prospective students from the UK, Europe and overseas.
 The University currently receives on average ten applications per place.
 St Andrews has not entered clearing for several years and sets highly challenging asking rates to attract only the most academically potent students in the Arts, Sciences, Medicine and Divinity.